OpenRCT2/OpenGraphics/README.md

 **OpenGraphics** is a project established to replace the base graphics of Rollercoaster Tycoon 2.
 The aim is to create a set of freely-useable graphics that can be used with [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2), to decouple its reliance on the copyrighted material from the original game and allow anyone to play the game for free.

+## Getting Started

+It is best to start by reading [the "Building a Ride" tutorial on the wiki.](https://github.com/OpenRCT2/OpenGraphics/wiki/Building-a-ride)

 ## Chat

 You can get in touch with us via the OpenRCT2 Discord server.